-Married filing jointly allows two married individuals to combine their income tax return into one filing; however, both spouses are equally responsible for the tax return.
+Married filing jointly allows two married individuals in the U.S. to combine their income tax return into one filing; however, both spouses are equally responsible for the tax return.
 If one of the spouses engages in any form of tax fraud, then both spouses will be equally liable for the penalties incurred, unless one of the spouses can prove that they were not aware of the mistake and did not benefit from it.

 Tax fraud or tax evasion is when a taxpayer deliberately misrepresents the state of their affairs to tax authorities, as to reduce the amount of tax owed to the government.
 For example, a self-employed sole proprietor may want to report less revenue from their business than they earned to reduce the amount of taxes on business income that they owe.

 Conditions of Married Filing Jointly